-- The Owner specifies the applet instance that created the class instance or array; - The Remote attribute specifies whether the object is reachable from the CAD through the RMI mechanism;- The Class specifies of which class the object is an instance of.
+- The Owner specifies the applet instance that created the class instance or array; - The Class specifies of which class the object is an instance of.
 This attribute is not explicitly mentioned in [JCSPP] but is implicit in the access control rules of the ADEL policy.